-Peak season for the Northern Lights is between November and March.
+The peak season for the Northern Lights is between November and March.
 Many locations in Norway offer great conditions for viewing the aurora borealis.
-Situated in the far north of the country, Alta is known as the ‘city of the Northern Lights’ and is home to the world’s first northern light observatory built there at the end of the 19th Century.
+Situated in the far north of the country, Alta is known as the ‘city of the Northern Lights’ and is home to the world’s first northern lights observatory built there at the end of the 19th Century.
 For a true bucket list experience, try a night in an ice hotel at Sorrisniva Igloo Hotel with prices starting from £215 per night.

 Tromsø is another popular destination for those hoping to see the Northern Lights, with many travelling deeper into the Lyngsalpene mountain range to avoid light pollution.